 Skill-building groups are open to students registered with the DRC who want to learn and/or improve their various academic and social skills alongside their peers.
 Please contact the DRC for additional information on dates/times of groups.

 The National Voter Registration Act (NVRA) is an important federal law designed to increase citizens' access to voter registration opportunities.
 Under the NVRA, the office of disability services is an agency-based voter registration site where voter registration application forms and information are available, and where students will be offered the opportunity to register to vote.
 For questions, please contact the Disability Resource Center.
 Voter registration information and application forms are also available at the website for the State Board of Elections of the State of Maryland.

 Assistive technology (AT) is defined as devices, hardware, software and/or services that lessen or remove barriers faced by individuals with disabilities.
 AT training is available to students registered with the DRC.
 For questions about available assistive technology, please contact the DRC.

 We have drop-in hours on Tuesdays 3-4 p.m. and Fridays 10-11 a.m.
-If your needs extend beyond a 10-15 minute drop-in consultation appointment, please contact us at 410-543-6087 to schedule a resource counseling appointment.
+If your needs extend beyond a 10-15 minute drop-in consultation appointment, please contact us at 410-543-6087 to schedule a academic-skill building appointment.

 DRC staff have a range of professional interests and areas of expertise.
 They are available to provide resources, presentations, and training to faculty, staff and student groups on a range of topics.
 During the month of October, the Disability Resource Center hosts a variety of events, workshops and trainings in honor of disability history and awareness.